ahyangnb/pool_ai_nowleage/backend/RAG_IMPLEMENTATION.md

    - Finds relevant content even without exact keyword matches
    - Handles paraphrased queries

-3. **English Language Support**
+3. **No Torch Dependency**
-   - Uses English-optimized embedding model
+   - Uses OpenAI embeddings via API (no local model downloads)
-   - Optimized for English text processing
+   - Completely avoids sentence-transformers and torch
+   - Works on any system that can make HTTP requests

 ## Fallback Mechanism

-If `LangChain` is not installed, the system automatically falls back to keyword matching:
+The system automatically falls back to keyword matching if:
+- `LangChain` is not installed
+- `OPENAI_API_KEY` is not set in environment variables
+- OpenAI API is unavailable

 ```python
 if self.use_rag and self.vector_store: